 Being a Veterinary Nurse can be an undeniably rewarding career.
 You’re on the front line of animal care, helping pets and non-companion animals live a better life.

+You can get into this career either through a university course or vocational training.
 No matter the option you take, your Veterinary Nurse course must be approved by the Royal College of Veterinary Surgeons (RCVS).

 Vocational Veterinary Nurse Training

 This is the quickest route into the profession as courses can take as little as two years to complete.
 You need to study for a Level 3 Diploma in Veterinary Nursing to become a Registered Veterinary Nurse, but you can do this in one of two ways.

 Option one is to study for your Level 3 Diploma full-time.
 Option two would be taking it as an advanced Veterinary Nurse apprenticeship, where you complete your studies alongside employment in a veterinary practice.
 In some cases, employers of students on these apprenticeships choose to fund their fees.

 Those opting for the non-Veterinary Nurse apprenticeship route gain their practical experience through separate employment or voluntary work placements.
 Choosing vocational Veterinary Nurse training, however, allows you to blend both classroom and workplace education.
 A great option if you prefer hands-on learning.